 The system safety process consists of eight (8) elements.
 These eight elements are detailed in Chapter 4 of MIL-STD-882E and are listed below.

-- Document the System Safety Approach: The Program Manager (PM) and contractor shall document the system safety approach for managing hazards as an integral part of the Systems Engineering Process.
+- Element 1: Document the System Safety Approach: The Program Manager (PM) and contractor shall document the system safety approach for managing hazards as an integral part of the Systems Engineering Process.

 AcqLinks and References: